illixion/Annemone/README.md

   * Changes multi set input data format to a 2D matrix
 * v0.1.2
   * Added a CLI version of Annemone
+* v0.1.3 & v0.1.4
+  * Version bumps to get the NPM registry to pull README updates

 ## Meta